catalinaescalona/greendevs/SQL_TESTING.md

 ### Description:

-This table stores individual user information.
+This table stores our user's information.

 ### Table Fields: